 The Erasmus+ OLS is now available, free of charge, to around 100,000 refugees over the next 3 years.
 Participation in the OLS for Refugees is voluntary.
-So far 17 countries1 are taking part and more than 50.000 OLS licences for refugees have already been allocated.
+19 countries1 are currently taking part and more than 55.000 OLS licences for refugees have been allocated so far.